ydb-platform/ydb/contrib/restricted/fast_float/README.md

 }
 ```

-## Using commas as decimal separator
+## Advanced options:  using commas as decimal separator, JSON and Fortran

 The C++ standard stipulate that `from_chars` has to be locale-independent.
 In